svmiller/stevetemplates/cran-comments.md

 ## Downstream dependencies

-This is a simple template package with no major downstream dependencies to note.
+This is a simple template package with no downstream dependencies to note.